Grading Manual

 NOTE TO COLLEGE OFFICES: Please ensure that an Incomplete Grade Assignment form has been completed for each I assigned.
 Retain the Incomplete Grade Assignment form in your files.

-Recording of F and U grades and use of Last Attend Date and/or Attend Hours
+Recording of F and U grades and use of Last Attend Date (Activity) and/or Attend Hours

 Federal regulations indicate that a school that is not required to take attendance may define a student’s last date of attendance as participation in an academically related activity, as documented by the school, for the student’s withdrawal date.
 Examples of acceptable academically related activities are: